embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 ```
 cd $HOME/embeddedgo/stm32/devboard/f4-discovery/examples/blinky
-../build.sh
+emgo build
 ```

-As a result you get blinky.elf binary.
+As a result you get a `blinky.elf` binary.

-The build.sh script is a smart wrapper over the `go build` command.
+The `emgo build` is a smart wrapper over the `go build` command.
 You can use `go build` directly this way:

 ```
 export GOOS=noos